Geometric bijections between spanning subgraphs and orientations of a graph: Introduction

-Many bijections between spanning subgraphs and orientations with nice specializations are known.
-We mention two of them.
-Emeric Gioan and Michel Las Vergnas define the \emph{active bijection} for graphs with a \emph{total order} on $E$ \cite{GM}.
-Olivier Bernardi defines a bijection for graphs with a \emph{ribbon structure} (also known as \emph{combinatorial embedding}) \cite{Bernardi}.
-Both of their work interpret the evaluations of $T_G(x,y)$ for $x=0,1,2$ and $y=0,1,2$.
-(Our work does not deal with the case $x=0$ or $y=0$.)
-By a result of Chi Ho Yuen \cite[Theorem 20]{Yuen}, for planar graphs, Bernardi's bijection restricted to spanning trees coincides with the geometric bijection for some pair of signatures; see also \cite[Example 1.1.3]{BBY}.
-However, our extended geometric bijection is different from Bernardi's in general.
+Olivier Bernardi defined a family of bijections in \cite{Bernardi}.
+The bijections rely upon a \emph{combinatorial embedding} of the graph (also known as a \emph{ribbon structure}) and a root \emph{half-edge}.
+By a result of Chi Ho Yuen \cite[Theorem 20]{Yuen}, for planar graphs, Bernardi's bijection restricted to spanning trees coincides with the BBY bijection for some pair of signatures; see also \cite[Example 1.1.3]{BBY}.
+However, our extended BBY bijection is different from Bernardi's in general.

+Emeric Gioan and Michel Las Vergnas defined the \emph{active bijections} in \cite{GM}.
+The active bijections rely upon a \emph{total order} on $E$ and a given reference orientation on $E$.
+The active bijections provide a canonical bijection between spanning trees and \emph{activity classes} of orientations which does not rely upon the reference orientation.
+The active bijections extend to general oriented matroids \cite{GM2}.
+The series of papers studying the active bijections started from \cite{G}.

+Both of their work are closely related to \emph{activities} and interpret the evaluations of the Tutte polynomial $T_G(x,y)$ for $x=0,1,2$ and $y=0,1,2$.
+Our work does not involve activities or deal with the case $x=0$ or $y=0$.

+Our bijections rely upon a pair of acyclic signatures which serve as reference orientations on cycles and cocycles.
+A total order on $E$ together with a given reference orientation on $E$ can induce a pair of acyclic signatures such that every cycle or cocycle in the signatures is oriented according to the reference orientation of its minimum edge \cite[Example 1.1.1]{BBY}.
+However, the BBY bijection coming from such a pair of signatures is different from the active bijection in general.